aEckhart06/Andrew-Eckhart-Portfolio/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 Projects Overview
 -
-In this repository, you'll discover a diverse array of projects that I've worked on, each demonstrating different aspects of my expertise and interests.
+In this repository, you'll discover an array of projects that I've worked on, each demonstrating different aspects of my expertise and interests.
 Whether it's building web applications, creating algorithms, or diving into data analysis, I strive to deliver high-quality solutions that are both innovative and efficient.